patronage/bubs-next/docs/getting-started.md

 # How to get up and running

-Below are the different steps you can take to run Wordpress (backend) and Next (front-end) of a site.
+Below are the different steps you can take to run Wordpress (back-end) and Next (front-end) of a site.

 To make it easier to manage the various tasks you might need, we reccomend using [VS Code Tasks](https://code.visualstudio.com/docs/editor/tasks) we've configured.